High-dose Methotrexate Provides Long-term Results in Central Nervous System

 Researchers from Harvard have recently updated results from a trial referred to as the NABTT trial, which included 25 patients with newly diagnosed PCNSL.
 Patients were treated with methotrexate every two weeks until there was no detectable cancer for a minimum of four months.
 Median follow-up has been nearly seven years

 - Median disease-specific survival (patients who have not died from PCNSL) has not yet been reached.

 - There were no deaths related to treatment with methotrexate.

 - 24% of patients developed cancer progression outside of the CNS; half of these patients died from progressive cancer.

 The researchers concluded that high doses of methotrexate provide significant long-term activity and long-term survival for patients with PCNSL.
 The optimal treatment duration and dose, however, have yet to be defined.
 As well, studies that include combinations of chemotherapy agents may provide further improved outcomes.

 Patients with PCNSL may wish to speak with their physician regarding their individual risks and benefits of all treatment options, including the participation in a clinical trial.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.eCancerTrials.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Gerstner E, Carson K, Grossman S, Batchelor T. Long-term outcomes in PCNSL patients treated with high-dose methotrexate and deferred radiation.
 Neurology.
 2008;70:401-402.